hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 [Include Files for Code Injections](#include-files-for-code-injections) section.

-If you set one or more of the HTTP `cache-headers` declared in Listing 2 then these specified values are _passed through_ by Customizer as headers in the HTTP response when the referenced `include-file` is requested from a browser client.
-Theses `cache-headers` properties enable you to enforce your own (non-ETag based) caching policy.
+If you set one or more of the HTTP `cache-headers` declared in Listing 2, then these specified values are _passed through_ by Customizer as headers in the HTTP response.
+These `cache-headers` properties enable you to enforce your own (non-ETag based) caching policy.
 If you specify custom cache header values you effectively turn off the ETag mechanism and replace it with whatever HTTP cache headers are declared in the JSON payload.
 Listing 9 is a JSON